This page is your “Go To” for all matters Covid!

 Therefore our aim is to phase out the use of email prescription requests, and encourage patients to use our Secure Portal

-We will send all prescriptions to pharmacies by secure email, thereby reducing the time you need to spend in either the practice or the pharmacy.
+We will send all prescriptions to pharmacies by secure email.
+This reduces the time you need to spend in either the practice or the pharmacy.
 Please notify us of your preferred pharmacy for this service

 The practice is now using electronic certification for social welfare certificates.
 You do not always need to attend the practice but may require a telephone consultation.